 - To be considered for financial aid, families must complete the Financial Aid Application, available once a family has applied through the online application.
 All supporting materials (tax information, statement of need, etc.) must be included in the financial aid submission in order for an application for financial aid to be considered.

-- The amount of financial aid granted and the balance due are reflected on an invoice included in program acceptance materials.
+- The amount of financial aid granted and the balance due are reflected in MyCTD.
 Any outstanding balance must be paid by June 10, 2017, unless arrangements have been made with CTD for a payment plan.

 Students with financial need applying to the following technology courses are eligible to apply for the Sandra Dennhardt Technology Scholarship: